← All posts

 • No part limits.
 Realistic 100+ part cabinet jobs run on the free tier.

 • More project templates.
-OptiCutter has a few, CutListCalc has eight pre-built (kitchen cabinet, bookshelf, garage shelves, workbench, floating shelves, closet organizer, dresser, cornhole board) and the list is growing.
+OptiCutter has a few, CutListCalc has fifteen pre-built (kitchen cabinet, bookshelf, garage shelves, workbench, floating shelves, dresser, TV stand, writing desk and more) and the list is growing.

 • Color-coded PDFs.
 OptiCutter exports plain layouts.
 CutListCalc highlights parts by type so a helper at the saw can match the cut to the part.